snorkysnark/ralsei-py/docs/guides/tasks.md

 | **SQL**    | [CreateTableSql](#ralsei.task.create_table_sql.CreateTableSql) | [AddColumnsSql](#ralsei.task.add_columns_sql.AddColumnsSql)        |
 | **Python** | [MapToNewTable](#ralsei.task.map_to_new_table.MapToNewTable)   | [MapToNewColumns](#ralsei.task.map_to_new_columns.MapToNewColumns) |

-However, if you need a dynamically generated table (such as a pivot table) where the columns aren't known in advance, or a task with multiple outputs, you may want to write [your own Task](#custom-task).
+However, if you need a dynamically generated table, where the columns aren't known in advance, or a task with multiple outputs, you may want to write [your own Task](#custom-task).